smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 Instead, the first vector register `xmm0` is used.

 Previously, we have seen that the `eax` register must be set to 0 in order to call `printf`.
-That is because we did not use any vector registers, as this register actually indicate how many of them are used.
 This time, it is set to the value 1 as we use one of them.

-#### Binary representation of floats
+## Binary representation of floats

-One interesting aspect of this code is that it helps understanding how floats are coded in binary.
+One interesting aspect of the previous code is that it helps understanding how floats are coded in binary.
 To see this, we can look at line 2 where the decimal value (*0.25*) is loaded from memory to the `xmm0` register.
-We can have a look at the symbol `.LC0` in the generated file floating_points.s, where the value is defined :
+This redirect us to the symbol `.LC0` in the generated file `floating_points.s`, where the value is defined :

 <div class="code_frame"> assembly x86 | floating_points.s </div>
 {% highlight nasm linenos %}